samkennerly/suneku/README.md

 ## ingredients

-Each suneku lab is a [Docker container](https://www.docker.com/what-docker) which starts a [Jupyter](http://jupyter.org/) server.
+A suneku lab is a [Docker container](https://www.docker.com/what-docker) which starts a [Jupyter](http://jupyter.org/) server.
+(If you've never used Jupyter, see below for a quick introduction.)
+Each lab comes pre-installed with many Python packages including:
-Jupyter notebooks can be used to run Python interactively and produce human-readable reports.
-Each lab comes pre-installed with popular Python packages including:
 * [pandas](http://pandas.pydata.org/) for loading, cleaning, and transforming tables
 * [seaborn](http://seaborn.pydata.org/) for generating plots and figures
 * [scikit-learn](http://scikit-learn.org/stable/) for training and testing machine-learning algorithms